 MOD NZL/45A20/1

-5.429 Additional allocation: in Saudi Arabia, Bahrain, Bangladesh, Benin, Brunei Darussalam, Cambodia, Cameroon, China, Congo (Rep. of the), Korea (Rep. of), Côte d'Ivoire, Egypt, the United Arab Emirates, India, Indonesia, Iran (Islamic Republic of), Iraq, Israel, Japan, Jordan, Kenya, Kuwait, Lebanon, Libya, Malaysia, Oman, Uganda, Pakistan, Qatar, the Syrian Arab Republic, the Dem.
+5.429 Additional allocation: in Saudi Arabia, Bahrain, Bangladesh, Benin, Brunei Darussalam, Cambodia, Cameroon, China, Congo (Rep. of the), Korea (Rep. of), Côte d'Ivoire, Egypt, the United Arab Emirates, India, Indonesia, Iran (Islamic Republic of), Iraq, Israel, Japan, Jordan, Kenya, Kuwait, Lebanon, Libya, Malaysia, New Zealand, Oman, Uganda, Pakistan, Qatar, the Syrian Arab Republic, the Dem.
 Rep. of the Congo, the Dem.
 People’s Rep. of Korea, Sudan and Yemen, the frequency band 3 300-3 400 MHz is also allocated to the fixed and mobile services on a primary basis.
 The countries bordering the Mediterranean shall not claim protection for their fixed and mobile services from the radiolocation service.
-(WRC-15)
+(WRC-19)

 Reasons: To reflect the additional allocation of fixed and mobile services on a primary basis in the frequency band 3 300-3 400 MHz in New Zealand, without claiming protection from the existing radiolocation service.
 It is believed that the addition of New Zealand to this footnote can be considered since no countries in the vicinity of New Zealand would be affected by this change.